HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Eligibility:

 MD candidates should have had clinical training in Pediatrics, Neurology, Neuropathology or a related field.
 PhD candidates should have completed their PhD in neuroscience or a related field and should have conducted neuroscience research.
-We encourage applications from members of minority groups that are underrepresented in science careers.
+We encourage candidates of all backgrounds to apply and train alongside our inclusive community of researchers.
 All candidates must be U.S. citizens or permanent residents (green card holders) to be eligible for support from this training grant.

 Web Site / Additional Information: